quitterielacome/fyp2024/README.md

 ## Demonstrations
 - Screenshots and outputs are included within the Colab notebook.
-- For a more detailed walkthrough, refer to the presentation linked [here](presentation).
+- For a more detailed walkthrough, refer to the presentation linked [here]((https://universityofexeteruk-my.sharepoint.com/:f:/r/personal/qmad201_exeter_ac_uk/Documents/FYP_2024/REPORT%20AND%20PRESENTATION?csf=1&web=1&e=ztB2DN)).

 ## Contact
 For any queries or further discussion, please contact [Quitterie Lacome d'Estalenx](quitterie@estalenx.com).